Claude de La Châtre

-In 1584 Alençon died, leaving the succession to fall to the king's cousin Navarre, a Protestant.
+In 1584 Alençon died, leaving the succession to fall to the king's Protestant cousin Henri III of Navarre.
 This was unacceptable to La Châtre, who aligned himself with the Ligue to oppose Navarre's succession.
 Defecting with his governorship from the crown, Henri was soon forced to capitulate to the ligue and La Châtre campaigned alongside the king's favourite Anne de Joyeuse against the Protestant Prince of Condé.
 As time went on however the king increasingly resented his capitulation to the ligue, culminating in his assassination of the duke of Guise in December 1588.
 In the wake of this declaration of war against the ligue, much of France defected from loyalty to the crown.
 La Châtre soon followed, bringing his governorship with him.
 During the next several years he campaigned against Navarre, but was increasingly concerned with infighting against the ligueur governor Boisdauphin.
-In 1594, upon receiving promise from the now Catholic Navarre, styled as Henri IV, that he could maintain his ligueur granted governorships of Berry and the Orléannais and Marshal title, gain the survivance of Berry for his son and receive a large cash bribe of 900,000 livres, he brought over his territories to the crown.
-Now a Marshal, he would die in 1614, his son selling his governorship of Berry several years later, and receiving a marshal title of his own.
+In 1594, La Chârtre brought over his territories to the crown upon receiving a large cash bribe of 900,000 livres as well as a promise from the now Catholic Navarre, styled as Henri IV of France, that he could maintain his ligueur granted governorships of Berry, the Orléannais and Marshal title, and pass down Berry to his son.
+Now a Marshal, he died in 1614, and his son sold his governorship of Berry several years later, receiving a marshal title of his own.

 Early life and family

 Claude de La Châtre was born in 1536.
 He was raised in the household of Anne de Montmorency as a page.

-He married Jeanne de Chabot, with whom he would have a son Louis de La Châtre.
+He married Jeanne de Chabot, with whom he would have a son, Louis de La Châtre.